SMN1991/CS-210_Course/README.md

 # CS210Course
-Portfolio from SNHU's CS210, taken in May -June 2020,  C++ focus
+Portfolio for SNHU's CS210, taken in May - June 2020,  C++ focus